 Dear parent,

-I am writing to inform you that at this time has been given a detention on this date
+I am writing to inform you thatat this time

-at this time

 The reason(s) for this detention are set out below.

 If you need to see me about this matter, please call the school to make an appointment.

 Yours sincerely,

 Class teacher name:

 Class teacher signature:

 Date:

 Detention letter - return slip

 Please return this slip to school to confirm you have received this letter.
 Thank you.

 Name of child:

 Parent name:

 Parent signature:

 Date: